ghall15/fiscalhistory/webpage/colonial_america.rst

 Footnotes
 ---------

-.. [#] First, is the careful data work of [LindertWilliamson2014] and others.
+.. [#] First, is the careful data work of [LindertWilliamson2014]_ and others.
        Second are letters and diaries.
 For example
-        [Fischer2004], page 62, reports "In American, Hessian diarists were amazed by the abundance of the New World and the affluence of even ordinary homes."
+       [Fischer2004]_, page 62, reports that in 1776 "Hessian diarists were amazed by the abundance of the New World and the affluence of even ordinary homes."